 Backorders aren’t ideal.
 Consumers don’t like to wait for the products they want.
 ECommerce businesses don’t like the headache of managing backorder payments and shipping.
 If your backorder rates are high, this could signal a problem with your inventory management.

 However, there are times when backorders are unavoidable.
 Supply chains break down.
 Weather or natural disasters can hold up transportation.
-In 2020, the pandemic has disrupted global manufacturing, creating shortages and delays for many companies.
+In 2020, global manufacturing was disrupted, creating shortages and delays for many companies.
 Combine that with a surge in eCommerce shopping, and backorders are inevitable.

 If you are struggling to get finished products onto your 3PL warehouse shelves, you have two options.
 You can mark items as out of stock or you can accept backorders.
 There can be some big upsides to taking backorders.

-Backorder or back order refers to items that you don’t have in stock at the present time.
-Customers can buy backordered items on your website, but they won’t be delivered until they are back in stock.
-When you say that a SKU is “on backorder” that means that you are waiting for stock that hasn’t yet arrived.
+Backorder or back order refers to items that are out-of-stock but will be back in stock be soon.
+A product on backorder is already planned by the manufacturer but has not been produced yet, and will be next on the list for delivery when it is back in stock.
+Customers can buy backordered items on a website, and they will be delivered as soon as they are back in stock.
+When a SKU is “on backorder” that means that you are pre-ordering a product that is temporarily unavailable.

 The decision to mark an item backordered vs. out of stock will depend on your business model.
 Will customers wait for the item to be delivered?
 Do you have systems in place to track back orders?
 In your business, what does it mean to be on backorder?
 How do back-ordered items affect your inventory management?